onera/Cassiopee/Post/doc/source/Rotor.rst

     :type accumulatorSlices: dictionary
     :param accumulatorCnM2: if not None, accumulate CnM2
     :type accumulatorCnM2: dictionary
-    :param accumulatorCmM2: if not None, accumulate CnM2
+    :param accumulatorCmM2: if not None, accumulate CmM2
     :type accumulatorCmM2: dictionary
-    :return: list of slices (one for each radius)
+    :return: list of slices, list of CnM2, list of CmM2 (one for each radius)
-    :rtype: list of zones
+    :rtype: list of zones, list of 3 floats, list of 3 floats

     *Example of use:*